ManapatWeeramongkolkul/google-tourism-planner-project/README.md

      - For Hotel trip events, query the room's cost from the database
    - When the user indicates the final event, generate a PDF file for the user to review their trip events
 7. Payment Flow
-   - Final flow from Book Hotel Flow, Book Flight Flow, and Create Trip Event Flow
+   - Final flow from the Book Hotel Flow, Book Flight Flow, and Create Trip Event Flow
    - Show the total amount due and a QR code image
+   - Allows the user to re-enter the Default Start Flow while remaining in the session

-For further reference, access the dialogflowAgent folder
+For further reference, access the dialogflowAgent folder.

 ## Front End

-Git Clone the source code from the frontEnd branch
+Git Clone the source code from the frontEnd branch.

-`yarn add` to install the relevant dependencies
+`yarn add` to install the relevant dependencies.

-`expo start` to initialise the simulator
+`expo start` to initialise the simulator.

 The frontend source code includes the application's deployment process.

 ## Back End

-Git Clone the source code from the backEnd branch
+Git Clone the source code from the backEnd branch.

+`go build` to initialise the application server.

 To create a temporary HTTPs url, use ngrok.